Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 There are many benefits to using the new design of the `azure-ai-formrecognizer (3.2.x)` library.
 This new version of the library introduces two new clients `DocumentAnalysisClient` and the `DocumentModelAdministrationClient` with unified methods for analyzing documents and provides support for the new features added by the service in API version `2021-09-30-preview` and later.

-New features provided by the `DocumentAnalysisClient` include one consolidated method for analyzing document layout, a general document model type, along with the same prebuilt models that were included previously (receipts, invoices, business cards, identity documents), and custom models.
-Moreover, the models introduced in the latest version of the library, such as `AnalyzeResult`, remove hierarchical dependencies between document elements and move them to a more top level and easily accessible position.
-The service has further improved how to define where elements are located on documents by moving towards `BoundingRegion` definitions allowing for cross-page elements.
-Document element fields are returned with more information, such as content and spans.
+New features provided by the `DocumentAnalysisClient` include:
+- One consolidated method for analyzing document layout, a prebuilt general document model type, along with the same prebuilt models that were included previously (receipts, invoices, business cards, ID documents), and custom models.
+- Models introduced in the latest version of the library, such as `AnalyzeResult`, remove hierarchical dependencies between document elements and move them to a more top level and easily accessible position.
+- The Form Recognizer service has further improved how to define where elements are located on documents by moving towards `BoundingRegion` definitions allowing for cross-page elements.
+- Document element fields are returned with more information, such as content and spans.

+New features provided by the `DocumentModelAdministrationClient` include:
-When using the `DocumentModelAdministrationClient` to build, compose, or copy models, users can now assign their own model IDs and specify a description.
-Listing models on the administration client now includes both prebuilt and custom models.
-When using `get_model()`, users can get the field schema (field names and types that the model can extract) for the model they specified, including for prebuilt models.
-This client also provides functions for getting information from model operations.
+- Users can now assign their own model IDs and specify a description when building, composing, or copying models.
+- Listing models now includes both prebuilt and custom models.
+- When using `get_model()`, users can get the field schema (field names and types that the model can extract) for the model they specified, including for prebuilt models.
+- Ability to get information from model operations that occurred in the last 24 hours.

 The table below describes the relationship of each client and its supported API version(s):